United States House Armed Services Subcommittee on Seapower and Projection Forces

 House Armed Services Subcommittee on Seapower and Projection Forces is a subcommittee of the House Armed Services Committee in the United States House of Representatives.

-The Chair of the subcommittee is Democrat Joe Courtney of Connecticut, the Ranking Member of the subcommittee of Republican Rob Wittman of Virginia.
+The subcommittee's chair is Republican Trent Kelly of Mississippi and ranking member is Democrat Joe Courtney of Connecticut.

 Jurisdiction

 The Seapower and Projection Forces Subcommittee exercises oversight and legislative jurisdiction over the United States Navy, United States Marine Corps, Navy Reserve equipment, and maritime programs.

 The subcommittee does not have jurisdiction over strategic weapons (weapons of mass destruction), space or NASA, special operations, and information technology programs.